josemcorderoc/cc3002-breakout/README.md

 # Breakout

-This project is a clone of the game [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)), developed as homework 2 of the course CC3002 (Metodologías de Diseño y Programación) 2018 of [Universidad de Chile](http://www.uchile.cl).
+This project is a clone of the game [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)), developed as homework 2 and 3 of the course CC3002 (Metodologías de Diseño y Programación) 2018 of [Universidad de Chile](http://www.uchile.cl).

 It contains both the logic and the graphic interface of game, which is based on: